HenrikJoreteg/human-javascript/ch13 - caveats.md

 Inevitably with single page apps you have to deal with issues of bad connectivity, or issues of stale data and/or expired sessions.

-If we're using restful JSON APIs we'll be making requests throughout the applications lifecycle.

-As a starting point, I've stubbed out a global error handler for Ajax requests. jQuery makes it fairly simple: [http://api.jquery.com/ajaxError](http://api.jquery.com/ajaxError).
-So we register and add a handler here: [https://github.com/caagency/caa-template-jqmapp2/blob/development/clientapp/app/views/main.js](https://github.com/caagency/caa-template-jqmapp2/blob/development/clientapp/app/views/main.js) that just pops up a dialog.
-This could be modified to make a distinction between session expiration errors and bad connectivity errors.
+If we're using RESTful JSON APIs we'll be making requests throughout the applications lifecycle.
+One approach is to stub out a global error handler for all Ajax requests. jQuery makes this fairly simple: [http://api.jquery.com/ajaxError](http://api.jquery.com/ajaxError).
+Often as part of an application'a main view, I'll register a handler for global Ajax errors that pops up a dialog to show an appropriate message.